arrayoutofbounds/terminal-panel/README.md

 I have used this package for research at University of Auckland (hence the uoa at the end of the name).

-Below is the result of using this package.
+Download the "sysj" package in atom or go to https://github.com/arrayoutofbounds/sysj to see an example of a package using the API.

 As you can see, I have a running process.
 At the bottom you can see the blue icon that shows the currently open terminal which you can toggle or destroy.